rajaneesh80/cryptocurrency_dashboard/README.md

         - Days by Loose/Gain so the user can see how many days were gaining and losing in selected period so the user can filter by gain and lose days.

-        - Data Table shows the coin Date - Close -High - Low and Open values based on the user-selected range
+        - Data Table shows the Date - Close -High - Low and Open values based on the user-selected range

 - All-Coins Analysis:

-    -  if the user is interested in the analysis, he or she can see all the coins analysis and yearly chart hyperlinks in one-page in a table format.
+        - if the user is interested in the analysis, all the coins analysis and yearly chart hyperlink available in the navbar.

 - Table:

     - the user can see all the coin live price summary in one page

 - News
     - the user can read current crypto market news in one page

-### As a developer I want to have:
-:

 ## Features

 The data used to power charts in this project is delivered by: https://www.cryptocompare.com/

 ### Existing Features

+On Yearly Graph page (d3 library)

+- the coin yearly price variation with tooltip

+On Analyse page: (d3, crossfilter, dc)

+- Days by Fluctuation(%)
+- Days by Gain/Loss
+- Monthly Volume Chart
+- Monthly bubble chart
+- Day of Week
+- Data table

+On the table page : (Bootstrap table)

+- COIN ID
+- ICON
+- Current Price
+- 24H High
+- 24H Low
+- Market Cap
+- % CHANGE In 24H
+- Supply
+- 7-Day's Chart $

+All the Analysis page :

+- hyperlinks for in-depth analysis and yearly graph for all 12 coins in table format with coin ID and Image.

+News page :
+- Crypto Market News.

 ### Features Left to Implement

-- Because site relies heavily on data from https://www.cryptocompare.com/.
-It cannot work without the connection to the internet.
-Page should inform the user when:
+- Because the site relies heavily on data from https://www.cryptocompare.com/.
+It cannot work without connection to the internet.
+The page should inform the user when:

     - Data is not loaded.
     - There is lost in internet connectivity.